 Mine Closure Policy

-Our policy on mine closure is to comply with laws and regulations and to follow proper procedures according to a plan to minimize impact on the environment and society in adjacent areas, while promoting development of local communities.
+Our policy on mine closure is to comply with laws and regulations and to follow proper procedures according to a plan to minimize impact on the environment and society in adjacent areas.

 In our mining activities, we formulate business plans which incorporate future mine closures including sufficient funding and rehabilitation plans.
 Environmental impact is thoroughly assessed during the project formation stage as well as during mine operation.
 We also seek reviews from the authorities and relevant experts in order to not only comply with laws and regulations but also to minimize impact on communities and the local environment.

 Goals and Targets

-- Promoting sustainable development that considers local communities, through our business in various countries and regions.
+- Promote sustainable development that considers local communities through our business in various countries and regions.

 Sustainability Governance and Oversight

-The Sustainability Committee works under the Executive Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to local communities
+The Sustainability Committee works under the Corporate Management Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to local communities.

 The Sustainability Committee is structured so that its activities are appropriately supervised by the Board of Directors, and matters discussed by the Sustainability Committee are regularly discussed and reported to the Corporate Management Committee and the Board of Directors.